Primordial black holes versus their impersonators at gravitational wave observatories: Results

-In \cref{fig:max_dL_Lambda_BH}, we follow the same procedure as before, with the important difference that the first object is a BH and no conditioning is performed.
+In \cref{fig:max_dL_Lambda_BH}, we follow the same procedure as before, with the important difference that the first object is a BH thus no conditioning is needed.
 The waveform used is \texttt{IMRPhenomNSBH} and we look for a $3\sigma$ exclusion of a PBH Hypothesis (\textit{left}) and BS (\textit{right}).
 The best constraints are achieved for small mass BHs and small mass NSs, masses $\sim(3, 1) M_\odot$ in the PBH case, while for the BS case, it is at $\sim(4, 1)M_\odot$.
 Thus, this figure illustrates a key limitation: while mass-based PBH identification is viable at cosmological distances, tidal discrimination is restricted to the local Universe, unless some additional information can be incorporated to perform the conditioning procedure followed in \cref{fig:max_dL_Lambda_NS}.

-The influence of sky position on sub-solar mass detection is presented in \cref{fig:skyplot_sigma_subsolar}.
+In fact, tidal deformability enters the waveform only at 5PN order and becomes significant primarily in the late inspiral.
+Even with 3G sensitivity, this restricts tidal measurements to nearby, high-SNR events.
+For BNS systems (\cref{fig:max_dL_Lambda_NS}), confident exclusion of a PBH secondary requires $z \lesssim 0.3$--$0.4$ in the most favorable mass ranges.
+For NSBH systems (fig.~6), the reach is similar, with the strongest constraints when both objects are on the lighter end of the relevant mass spectrum.
+Discrimination against a BS companion extends somewhat farther, but still only to $z \lesssim \mathcal{O}(1)$.
+Thus, while mass-based identification is possible to cosmological distances, establishing the internal structure of a light compact object is inevitably confined to the local universe.

+So far, we tested the different scenarios this paper aimed to study, evaluating the horizons for a $3\sigma$ detection.
+We now check the influence of sky position on the detection of a sub-solar object.
+This test is useful to understand why the procedure of taking the median LD $d_{L,\,3\sigma}$ was important.
+Here, in fact, we focus on the sky position, but similar cases could be examined for the other extrinsic parameters.
+We aim to show how the same event can lead to very different detection thresholds when the position on the sky changes, remarking the role of studying catalogs of events to draw meaningful conclusions.
+In particular, the influence of sky position on sub-solar mass detection is presented in \cref{fig:skyplot_sigma_subsolar}.
 For a fiducial PBH mass of $0.3\,M_\odot$ and BH companions of $4.5\,M_\odot$ (\textit{left}) and $45\,M_\odot$ (\textit{right}), we observe dramatic variations in detection significance due to the directional sensitivity of the 3G detector network.
 At best, over $30\sigma$ detection is possible; at worst, significance dips to $\sim 3\sigma$, indicating that the significance of a future detection will be heavily influenced by the sky position.
 The redshift used for the left panel event is $z=0.65$ and the two events have similar SNR $\sim 10$ after being averaged over the sphere.